Milestone-Proposal:Parametron, 1954

 (b) Digital logic circuits:

-The success of the counting machine encouraged the people at Takahashi laboratory and thus the construction of fully programmable stored-program computer PC-1 began.
+The success of the counting machine that used counting circuit based on parametron encouraged the people at Takahasi laboratory and thus the construction of fully programmable stored-program computer PC-1 began.

 The Birth of Parametron Computer: PC-1